 They need to take ownership and shift the focus from the “policies” and procedures to how they can better engage with the customer.
 A company with a culture where staff quote “our policy is…” just antagonise customers.
 When this is said, customers feel the shutters going down and believe the person is hiding behind the phrase and they are not interested in helping them.

 Companies need to create a culture of empowerment and flexibility in their thinking.
 They have to invest in their people and learn to trust them.
-They ought to motivate them and train them to become better communicators, think on their feet and more proficient in providing excellent customer service.
+They ought to motivate them and train them to become better communicators, not take things personally, think on their feet and more proficient in providing excellent customer service.

 Staff who feel confident and empowered to make decisions are much more accountable, innovative and can resolve customer queries faster and in a much more effective way.
 Ultimately, it can lead to higher customer retention rates, greater productivity, reduced costs, lower staff turnover and increased profits.